Original Sterling Silver Designs Since 1983

 Regulations are issued by the Consumer Product Safety Commission or CPSC .
 The federal government issued CPSIA(Consumer Product Safety Improvement Act of 2008) which regulates lead in Children’s jewelry.

 It is our understanding that the current law does not require lead testing or certification for Sterling Silver in children’s products.

 Current Federal law regarding lead content in “children’s jewelry” is being challenged by many states.
-Due to the confusing and contradictory nature of the legislative process we can not advise as to whether our products will meet the wide ranging, and ever changing criteria for “children’s jewelry.”
+Due to the confusing and contradictory nature of the legislative process we cannot advise as to whether our products will meet the wide ranging, and ever changing criteria for “children’s jewelry.”
 However, Nina Designs DOES NOT market its products to or for children.

 The State of California:

-California has a specific law regulating metal jewelry, called the “Metal Containing Jewelry Laws, State of CA.” Read more about this law here.
+California has a specific law regulating metal jewelry, called the “Metal Containing Jewelry Laws, State of CA.”

 Description of the law from California Department of Toxic Substances website: